-Before you continue, it is important to understand what we mean by creativity, as there are two completely different types.
+It is important to start with a clear definition of what we mean by creativity, as there are two completely different types.
 The first is technical creativity, where people create new theories, technologies or ideas.
 This is the type of creativity we discuss here.
 The second is artistic creativity, which is more born of skill, technique and self-expression.
 Artistic creativity is beyond the scope of these articles.

 There are two main strands to technical creativity: programmed thinking and lateral thinking.
 Programmed thinking relies on logical or structured ways of creating a new product or service.
 Examples of this approach are Morphological Analysis and the Reframing Matrix .

 The other main strand uses 'Lateral Thinking'.
 Examples of this are Brainstorming , Random Input and Provocation .
 Lateral Thinking has been developed and popularized by Edward de Bono, whose books you can find in the appropriate articles.

 Lateral thinking recognizes that our brains are pattern recognition systems, and that they do not function like computers.
 It takes years of training before we learn to do simple arithmetic – something that computers do very easily.
 On the other hand, we can instantly recognize patterns such as faces, language, and handwriting.
 The only computers that begin to be able to do these things do it by modeling the way that human brain cells work .
 Even then, computers will need to become more powerful before they approach our ability to handle patterns.

 The benefit of good pattern recognition is that we can recognize objects and situations very quickly.
 Imagine how much time would be wasted if you had to do a full analysis every time you came across a cylindrical canister of effervescent fluid.
 Most people would just open their can of fizzy drink.
 Without pattern recognition we would starve or be eaten.
 We could not cross the road safely.